Claudette Colbert: Mid-career, 1935–1944

 During this time, she began performing on CBS's popular radio program Lux Radio Theater, and was heard in 22 episodes between 1935 and 1954.
 She also participated in 13 episodes of radio's The Screen Guild Theater, between 1939 and 1952.
+From 1929 to 1950, she was selected for the Photoplay Award for Best Performances of the Month, in 30 films.

 In 1940, Colbert was offered a seven-year contract with Paramount Pictures that would have paid her $200,000 a year; she declined the offer after learning she could command $150,000 per film as a freelance artist.
 She secured roles in several prestigious films and this period marked the height of her earning power.
-As a supporting role, Colbert co-starred with Clark Gable and Spencer Tracy in Boom Town, released by MGM in 1940 and was the highest-grossing picture of the year in the United States.
-However, Colbert once often said that Arise, My Love (1940) was her favorite of all her movies.

-It won the Academy Award for Best Story.
+Colbert played a supporting role in Boom Town (1940, featuring Clark Gable and Spencer Tracy), released by MGM, and which was the highest-grossing picture of the year in the United States.
+However, she said that Arise, My Love (1940) was her favorite of all her movies.
+It won the Academy Award for Best Story, which reflected on her credit with industry financiers.

+The following year, two films, light comedy Skylark and Henry King's Remember the Day (her portrayal of a schoolteacher), kept her busy.
+The former earned a Best Sound Recording Oscar nomination.
+Fifteen her movies received at least one Oscar nomination in any category from 1930 to 1947.

-Preston Sturges' mature The Palm Beach Story (1942) had been accepted some re-evaluation over the years as a comedic classic, where she did one of the best performances of her film career, which featured such a thing as beauty that speaks of intelligence.
+Preston Sturges' The Palm Beach Story (1942) has gained some re-evaluation over the years as a comedic classic, in which she gave one of the best performances of her film career, showcasing mature beauty that speaks of intelligence.
 She again became the industry's highest-paid star in 1942.
-In the next year, No Time for Love (1943) was popular.
+In the following year, No Time for Love was also popular.

-During filming of So Proudly We Hail!
-(1943), her co-star Paulette Goddard preferred working with the other co-star Veronica Lake, over Colbert; Colbert felt that the younger actress had treated her like an "old lady".
-Goddard said that Colbert "was at [my] eyes at every moment".
-Goddard insisted that portions of the script be rewritten so that her role was as large as Colbert's.
-This was unusual for Colbert, who was otherwise known for maintaining high standards of professionalism.
-For example, from her early film career, she offered acting advice to her less experienced co-stars.

-Impressed by Colbert's role in So Proudly We Hail!, David O. Selznick approached her to play the lead in Since You Went Away (1944).
-Colbert was initially reluctant to appear as a mother of teenaged children, but Selznick eventually convinced her to take the role.
-Released in June 1944, the film made almost $5 million at the US box office and was the year's third highest-grossing picture.
-One critic praised aspects of the film, but particularly Colbert's work.
-Partly as a result, she received an Academy Award nomination for Best Actress.
+So Proudly We Hail!
+(1943) was a well-received war drama, in which her performance was less overstated and more effective, no matter how much the film centers her.
+Impressed by her role in the film, producer David O. Selznick approached her to play the lead in Since You Went Away (1944).
+She was initially reluctant to appear as a mother of teenaged children, but he eventually convinced her to take the role.
+The epic drama film, led by John Cromwell's sensitively dynamic direction, made almost $5 million at the US box office and was the year's third highest-grossing picture, earning an Academy Award nomination for Best Picture.
+She received a Best Actress Oscar nomination for her performance.

+Later that year she appeared in the lighthearted Practically Yours alongside Fred MacMurray, with whom she formed a marketable team in a number of films for nearly a decade up to that point.
+He said, "I learnt more from her about screen acting than I have ever picked up since."

-During the World War II, she also volunteered with the Red Cross.
+During World War II, she also volunteered with the Red Cross, and sold war bonds while her husband served as a Navy lieutenant.